 We believe that many of the world's poorest communities are prevented from engaging effectively in trade and building their prosperity by fundamental gaps in the market or breakdowns in value chains.

 TechforTrade works at the interface of technology, trade and entrepreneurship.
-Our Digital Blacksmith initiative is a great example of how TechforTrade is developing innovative technologies and apply them to a trading challenge.
+Our Digital Blacksmith initiative is a great example of how TechforTrade is developing innovative technologies and applying them to a trading challenge.
 Working with local partners, we are developing the Digital Blacksmith concept into a sustainable social businesses that will create new economic opportunities and improve the lives of the poor.

 Bringing fresh thinking to some of the world’s oldest problems.